| This is a message sent via Thames Valley Alert. This information has been sent on behalf of Thames Valley Police

 By calling the Police you will give officers a chance to check out the sellers and make sure they have appropriate permits to be operating in the area.

 Officers would rather have the information and be able to make further enquiries (even if the person turned out to be legitimate) than not get the information and find out later that a crime has occurred.

 The Buckingham Police Teams are based at Buckingham Police Station, the members are as follows:

-Akeley is part of the Buckingham North policing neighbourhood.
+Akeley is part of the Buckingham District neighbourhood team.
 Neighbourhood policing is about putting the ‘local’ back into local policing.
 It’s about making sure that the police, working with other agencies, provide the service that people want by tackling those issues that are important to local residents.

 Each neighbourhood, or group of neighbourhoods, has its own team made up of police officers, police community support officers or wardens whose entire focus will be on that area.

 The villages in the Buckingham North East part of the neighbourhood include Akeley as well as Lillingstone Dayrell, Luffield Abbey, Lillingstone Lovell, Leckhampstead, Foscott, Thornborough, Thornton, Beachampton, Nash, Whaddon, Great Horwood, Little Horwood and Adstock.